dkfz-unite/unite-feed-omics/README.md

 - `UNITE_CNV_INDEXING_BUCKET_SIZE` - CNV indexing bucket size (`100`).
 - `UNITE_SV_ANNOTATION_BUCKET_SIZE` - SV annotation bucket size (`10`).
 - `UNITE_SV_INDEXING_BUCKET_SIZE` - SV indexing bucket size (`100`).
+- `UNITE_GENOME_BUILD` - Reference genome build (`GRCh37`).

+> [!Note]
+> Reference genome build defines, which version of Ensembl VEP and Ensembl Data services to use in the system.
+> All the data uploaded to the system should be in this genome build.
+> It's not possible to mix the data from different versions of the genome build in the system.

 ## Installation